Links to Implementations and Information

 available from the Downloads link.

-Development versions of relaydelay are also available from svn at
+Source code, including unreleased development versions of relaydelay are available from github at

 Morris Maynard has written some very helpful installation instructions for the relaydelay sendmail milter.
 His pages are at

 Ian Ballantyne has written a very informative installation guide for the relaydelay sendmail milter.
 His docs are at